 On October 11, 2006, Violeta Gomez filed a lawsuit in the Superior Court of the State of California, County of Los Angeles, VIOLETA PIZA GOMEZ V. TEAM-ONE STAFFING SERVICES, INC., AB/T1, INC. AND SKECHERS U.S.A., INC. (Case No. BC360134).
 The complaint alleges wrongful termination under the California Fair Employment and Housing Act, Government Code §12900, et seq., as a result of discrimination against Ms. Gomez.
 The complaint seeks general, special, punitive and exemplary damages, interest, attorneys' fees and reinstatement of employment.
-The Company plans on defending the allegations vigorously and believes the claims are without merit.
-Nonetheless, it is too early to predict the outcome and whether the outcome will have a material adverse effect on the Company's financial condition or results of operations.
+On June 27, 2007, the parties settled the suit, with Team-One Staffing Services and AB/T1 agreeing to pay the entire amount of the settlement as well as the Company's legal fees incurred in connection with this matter.
+The settlement did not have a material adverse effect on the Company's financial condition or results of operations.

 On January 26, 2007, Asics America Corporation and Asics Corporation (Japan) (collectively, "Asics") filed a lawsuit in the U.S. District Court for the Central District of California (Case No. SACV 07-0103 AG (PJWx)) against the Company, Zappos.com, Inc., Brown Shoe Company, Inc. dba Famousfootwear.com and Brown Group Retail, Inc. dba Famous Footwear U.S.A., Inc. alleging trademark infringement, unfair competition, trademark dilution and false advertising arising out of the Company's alleged use of marks similar to Asics' stripe design mark.
 The lawsuit seeks, inter alia, compensatory, treble and punitive damages, profits, attorney's fees and costs.
 Thereafter, Asics filed an amended complaint which added a claim for trade dress infringement.
 On March 12, 2007, Asics filed a motion for a preliminary injunction against the Company seeking to prevent any future sales or distribution of the shoes that are the subject of the lawsuit.
 After hearing oral arguments, the court, on April 25, 2007, denied Asics' motion finding that Asics had not shown that it is likely to prevail on the merits or that the balance of hardships tips in its favor.
 On April 30, 2007, the Company answered Asics' complaint and filed a counter-claim seeking a declaration that none of the Company's designs infringe upon Asics' trademark, trade dress or other proprietary rights.
-While it is too early to predict the outcome of the litigation, the Company believes that it has meritorious defenses to the claims asserted by Asics and intends to defend against those claims vigorously.
+The parties reached a confidential agreement in principle and signed a memorandum of understanding on July 5, 2007.
+The parties are now preparing a formal settlement agreement based on the memorandum of understanding.
+The settlement will not have a material adverse effect on the Company's financial condition or results of operations.